 Testing the speed of your website has quickly become one of the most important tasks when it comes to website maintenance.
 With Google now taking into consideration the speed of a website when it comes to their search engine rankings, more and more sites are now looking for ways to test their speed so they can keep up with competitors.
-Having a quicker website of course will reduce your overall bounce rate and will increase the amount of visitors you get.
+Having a quicker website of course will reduce your overall bounce rate and will increase the number of visitors you get.

 Here we will take a look at the different ways in which you can test the speed of your website, along with the certain aspects you should look out for and ways in which you can help give your site a little speed boost.